odubno/gauss-naive-bayes/README.md

 ## Group Data

-Grouping data by class.
-This method will map each class to it's respective rows of data.
+Group data by class.
+Map each class to it's respective rows of data.

 e.g. (This is just a sample.
 Using the [table](#iris-data-set) from above.)
 ```python